mymias/oro-platform-vagrant/Vagrantfile.README.md

 When you have Virtualbox and Vagrant installed, next steps are simple as one-two-three:

-1. Make work directory
+1. Make working directory
-2. Put [Vagrantfile][5] from this repository in the work directory (git clone or just download)
+2. Put [Vagrantfile][5] from this repository in the working directory (git clone or just download)
-3. Run "vagrant up" command in terminal in work directory
+3. Run "vagrant up" command in terminal in working directory

 Simplest command sequence for OroPlatform application (assumes you have Virtualbox, Vagrant and Git already installed):
 ```shell